pingcap/docs-tidb-operator/en/upgrade-tidb-operator.md

     kubectl get po -n tidb-admin -l app.kubernetes.io/instance=tidb-operator -o yaml | grep 'image:.*operator:'
     ```

-   If TiDB Operator is successfully upgraded, the expected output is as follows. `${version}` represents the desired version of TiDB Operator.
+   If TiDB Operator is successfully upgraded, the expected output is as follows. `${version}` represents the new version of TiDB Operator.

     ```
     image: pingcap/tidb-operator:${version}